 7.1.3 ECS lifecycle management

-7.1.3.1 ECS instantiation
+7.1.3.1 ECS deployment

 Figure 7.1.3.1-1 shows that the PLMN operator or ECSP as the consumer requests the ECS instantiation via the provisioning MnS.

-Figure 7.1.3.1-1: ECS instantiation procedure
+Figure 7.1.3.1-1: ECS deployment procedure

 1. Provisioning MnS Producer receives a request (this will use createMOI operation defined in 3GPP TS 28.532 [5]) with ECS related requirements.
 The following are the list of requirements, which can be provided with the request as part of attributeListIn parameter of createMOI operation.